bishowpratap7/transmute/README.md

 This is an open source project designed to help community with 100% free conversions of word docx containing foreign languages to PDF for FREE.
 No need to install fonts on your machine and at the same time preserve the formatting.
-This project is suitable for both personal and enterprise use.
+This project is suitable for personal use only at the moment.

 With Transmute we can: